trymnf/public-legitimacy-replication/README.md

 ## How to run

 * Clone or download this repository.
-* Set your `R` working directory to the top-level folder, or simply open the .Rproj file.
+* Set your `R` working directory to the top-level folder, or simply open the `public-legitimacy-replication.Rproj` file.
 * Run the scripts in the folder `R/`.

 ***